Elections Mean Little in Amherst

 If you’re wondering how in the world a town council could unilaterally take such an action, effectively nullifying an election, you’re not alone.
 It turns out the town charter provides for just such a procedure: Two-thirds of council members can expel a member, and there are no grounds enumerated for such action.

-By the way, council’s next meeting is Aug.
+Council next meets Aug.
 14 at 7 p.m.; it’s open to the public.
 A passage from the Old Testament Book of Hosea seems appropriate: “For they have sown the wind, and they shall reap the whirlwind.”